Camila Cabello’s Net Worth And Other Facts You Need To Know About This Ex-Fifth Harmony Member

 In addition to being a member of Fifth Harmony, Cabello found time to release two singles inside of two years.
 This included her first single with Shawn Mendes, titled “I Know What You Did Last Summer.”
 The song managed to make it onto the Billboard Hot 100 chart at number 97 and has since worked its way up to number 20.

 In February of 2016, Camila’s very first single was certified as a platinum song.
 Not wasting any time, she released her second single with rapper Machine Gun Kelly in October of last year.
-The single was titled “Bad Things”.
+The single was titled “Bad Things.”

 She Had Been With Fifth Harmony Since 2012